 He obtained his M.D. from the SBMU in Tehran and his Ph.D. in Neurobiology from the Netherlands Institute for Brain Research in Amsterdam.
 During this period, he was chosen as the best Junior Neuroscientist in the field of Alzheimer’s disease at the University of Leiden, the Netherlands.
 Following postdoctoral training(s) at the Netherlands Institute for Brain Research and the Department of Neurology and Neurological Sciences at Stanford Medical School in Palo Alto, California, he worked as a Senior Scientist at Stanford Medical School for more than 8 years.

-In 2010, he received the World Technology Award in the field of biotechnology from the World Technology Network in Manhattan, New York for the use of multiple mouse models to identify genes involved in the pathogenesis of Down syndrome and Alzheimer's disease.
-Salehi has numerous publications in peer-reviewed and high impact factor international journals of which, 7 have been featured on the cover.
+In 2010, he received the World Technology Award in the field of biotechnology from the World Technology Network in Manhattan, New York, for the use of multiple mouse models to identify genes involved in the pathogenesis of Down syndrome and Alzheimer's disease.
+Salehi has numerous publications in peer-reviewed and high impact factor international journals of which seven have been featured on the cover.

-Ahmad is leading Cognitive Research group at Silverberry which focuses on reports such as memory performance, longevity and more.
+Ahmad leads the Cognitive Research group at Silverberry, which focuses on reports such as memory performance, longevity, and more.